-

 Prof. Ramin Karim

-Prof. Ramin Karim is a Professor of Operation and Maintenance Engineering at Luleå University and Director of the Centre of Intelligent Asset Management.
-He has 15 years of experience in IT industry after obtaining hisdegree in computer science.
+Prof. Ramin Karim is a Professor of Operation and Maintenance Engineering at Luleå University and the Director of the Centre of Intelligent Asset Management.
+He has 15 years of experience in the IT industry after obtaining his degree in Computer Science.
 He is responsible for the eMaintenance LAB, an applied laboratory for research and innovation in Industrial AI and eMaintenance.
-His research interest includes data analytics and predictive technology closely connected to operation and maintenance of industrial assets.
+His research interests include data analytics and predictive technologies closely connected to the operation and maintenance of industrial assets.

 Workshop

-Professor of Marketing, Editor, Journal of Service Theory and Practice, Lazaridis Scholl of Business Economics Canada.
+Professor of Marketing, Editor, Journal of Service Theory and Practice, Lazaridis School of Business Economics, Canada

 Division of Operation and Maintenance, Luleå University of Technology, Sweden